zsparal/api-documentation/source/reference/v1/chargebacks-api/list-chargebacks.rst

 Retrieve all received chargebacks.
 If the payment-specific endpoint is used, only chargebacks for that specific payment are returned.

 The results are paginated.
-See :ref:`pagination <guides/pagination>` for more information.
+See :doc:`pagination </guides/pagination>` for more information.

 Parameters
 ----------